FoNDUE-HTR/Documentation/CLUSTERS.md

 salloc --partition=shared-gpu --time=01:00:00 --gpus=1
 ```

-For a very big dataset you might need several days:
+For a very big dataset you might need several days (here: 2). `public-gpu` partition is not available on Baobab.

 ```bash
 salloc --partition=public-gpu --time=2-00:00:00 --gpus=1